jlegatheaux/cnss/README.md

 private boolean up;
 ```

-Besides these variables, lins have two queues in each end: an *out queue* or output queue, and an *in queue* or input queue.
-At the end of each processing step, packets queued in the *in queues* of all links are consumed and become *delivery* events, associated with the other extreme of the link, to be delivered when the corresponding transit time ends.
-Trsnit times are computed using the time required to transmit the packet as well as those in front of it in the same *out queue*, added to the propagation time.
+Besides these variables, links have two queues at each end: an *out queue* or output queue, and an *in queue* or input queue.
+At the end of each processing step, packets queued in the *out queues* of all links are consumed and become *delivery* events, associated with the other extreme of the link, to be delivered when the corresponding transit time ends.
+Transit times are computed using the time required to transmit the packet, as well as those in front of it in the same *out queue*, added to the propagation time.

 ## Network definitian and simulation configuration file